 Canker sores are different than HSV cold sores.
-Canker sores form on the inside of the mouth, either on the gums or on the tongue.
-While too much emotional stress can cause canker sores, so too can deficiencies in vitamins B12 folic acid and zinc.
+Canker sores form on the inside of the mouth, either at the gums or on your tongue.
+While too much emotional stress can cause canker sores, so too can deficiencies in vitamins B12 folic acid, and zinc.
 Regardless of the cause, canker sores usually go away on their own.
 At least one study has noted lysine may help speed the healing of canker sores.

 Cold Sores: Avoid Arginine

 Many exercise supplements – including pre-workout drinks and nitric oxide supplements contain arginine.
-You want to avoid these during cold sore flareups.
-Both the Supplement Facts label and the ingredients list will tell you if your supplements contain arginine.
+You want to avoid these during cold sore flare-ups.
+The Supplement Facts label and the ingredients list will tell you if your supplements contain arginine.